section-engineering-education/engineering-education/content/articles/predicting-covid-using-neuralprophet/index.md

 ## Predicting Covid-19 Cases using NeuralProphet

 Performing predictions on datasets where a time series is the independent variable can prove challenging using traditional machine learning methods.
 Facebook (now Meta) in 2017 came up with a library which extracts non-linear patterns which may have daily, weekly or other seasonality.
 This library is called Prophet (previously known as FbProphet).
 One limitation of the library is that it does not generalize well to complext trends thus tends to under-fit.
-The Data Science Core Team at the company thus came up with NeuralProphet, a library based on AR-Net, a simple auto-regressive Neural Network for time-series and Pytorch.
+The Data Science Core Team at the company thus came up with NeuralProphet, a library based on AR-Net (a simple auto-regressive Neural Network for time-series) and Pytorch.

 We shall use the global cases dataset from [Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) Global Covid-19 Data repository](https://github.com/CSSEGISandData/COVID-19) to perform forecasting.
 This is a very useful dataset as it has a lot of seasonality and complex time series patterns.